How to Spend the Best 48 Hours in Tulsa (From a Local)

 After brunch, drive over to Riverside Drive and spend a few hours wandering Gathering Place and the Tulsa River Parks Trail system.

 Are you interested in the beach cruiser?
 I always get asked about it when I am out and about!
 It is the brand sixthreezero.
 I ordered online and put the bike together myself.
 This bike is fantastic!
 Use it while you beach cruise down the Tulsa River Parks trail system.

 Or, guess what?
 You can rent beach cruisers along the trail!
 How cool is that?!

-If you are not into the outdoors, go shopping at Utica Square or catch a hot yoga class at SALT Yoga in Utica Square.
+If you are not into the outdoors, go shopping at Utica Square or catch a hot yoga class.

 Utica Square has shopping, local restaurants, as well as beautiful landscaping (for your Instagram pics).
 Grab a wine or coffee and relax outside on an open space patio.